Home » Blog » Patch My PC v Robopack – Package Managers Bake-Off

 At the time of writing NOTE that the PMPC cloud custom app process allows you to add custom apps but will need you to set the app details (name, vendor, description, etc.) and specify the values for detection and installation before it completes the packaging and import.
 The created app must also be published using the on-premises ‘Publisher’ software.
 I would say that the Robopack experience is slightly easier as importing your app will automatically provide pre-defined options for installation, and uninstallation (where it can be discovered) and allow you to choose the context and platform.

-PMPC – Add either MSI-based or EXE-based custom applications
+Patch My PC – Add either MSI-based or EXE-based custom applications

 Robopack—The Robopack conversion tool automatically Converts MSI to MSIX, IntuneWin, or AppV app formats.
 It also allows you to quickly and easily upload files using drag-and-drop functionality.

-It’s all about the Cloud-based features
+It’s all about the cloud-based features

 When it comes to comparing all the features of the cloud-based services, we could go into a massive deep dive here, but that would take a whole series of articles.
-To keep things simple, the next section will compare the core capabilities of PMPC Cloud and Robopack.
+To keep things simple, the next section will compare the core capabilities of Patch My PC Cloud and Robopack.
 We’ve established that both have similar services, but what features and capabilities can you expect within the interfaces?
 Let’s have a look at the options available.

 Robopack